 Finally, basic writing courses, such as those offered through the Department of Writing, Rhetoric, and American Cultures, often encompass journalistic topics and material.

 The journalism collection has grown steadily but the bulk of the collection has been added since 1960.
 There was an early attempt to create a strong collection of British press history during the 1960’s and 1970’s, which was somewhat successful.
 Since the History of Journalism courses at MSU focus primarily on the U.S. press, historical strengths reside within that region.
 However the history of journalism is currently not a major area of teaching or research emphasis within the School of Journalism.
 As journalists are writers by profession, the collection contains many autobiographical works, memoirs, and personal accounts that can be considered primary sources for historical accounts of news organizations and history in general.
-The emphasis has been on print journalism, but broadcast and online journalism are of equal or greater importance since 2005.
+Broadcast and online journalism have been growing in importance since 2005.

 The collections of photojournalism and publication layout and design are not nearly as strong as the reporting, news writing, and broadcast journalism collections.
-Magazine or periodical publishing is an area of growing strength.
-Histories, criticisms, and biographies related to major U.S. periodicals are purchased.
-Histories and criticisms of literary journals are purchased after consultation with the literature bibliographer.
-Likewise works focusing on the mass media generally, the communications process, and the use of language in communication, while very relevant to journalism are purchased with consultation from the literature and communication bibliographers.
-Public relations is often considered part of journalism programs.
-At MSU, the program is housed within the department of advertising, with a separate bibliographer and fund.
 Photojournalism is purchased by the journalism bibliographer, but is housed in the Art Library with other parts of the photography collection.
 This requires consultation with the Art librarian.